DandiMahendris/Auto-Insurance-Fraud-Detection/README.md

 > 2. Make a clone of this repository or download files on this repository:
 `git clone https://github.com/DandiMahendris/Auto-Insurance-Fraud-Detection.git`

 > 3. Open a CMD terminal and navigate to the cloned folder's directory.
-Try to test API by following the code below:
+Try to test API by following the code:
 `python .\src\api.py`

 > 4. To try streamlit.
-Open CMD terminal and type the code below:
+Open CMD terminal and type the code:
 `streamlit run .\src\streamlit.py`

 ### Data Input